tsugiproject/tsugi-build/README.md

 run Tsugi [ubuntu README](ubuntu/README.md)

-* How build an Amazon EC2 instance of Tsugi for scalable and hardened production using Aurora Serverless, ELasticache, Simple Email Service, and Elastic File System, Load Balancing, and Auto Scaling Groups [AMI README](ami/README.md).
+* How build an Amazon EC2 instance of Tsugi for scalable and hardened production using Aurora Serverless, Elasticache, Simple Email Service, and Elastic File System, Load Balancing, and Auto Scaling Groups [AMI README](ami/README.md).
 You can use the `tsugi-public-prod` Community AMIs or build your own AMI [AMI BUILD README](ami/README-build.md).